dthpham/sminterpolate/docs/Setting-Up-OpenCL.md

 ```

 ## When you're done
-When you're done setting up OpenCL you can run `butterflow -d` to print a list
+When you're done setting up OpenCL, you can run `butterflow -d` to print a list
 of detected devices.

 Butterflow will always pick the fastest rendering method possible (it will
-automatically switch to OpenCL if it detects you have a compatible device) but
+automatically switch to OpenCL if it detects you have a compatible device), but
 you can still force it to use software rendering with the `-sw` flag.